Tak

 A large wildlife sanctuary protecting remote forests, river valleys, and diverse wildlife habitats.

-Festivals & Events in Tak
+Festivals & events

 Celebration of cultural exchange and cross-border trade with performances, food stalls, and traditional crafts from both Thailand and Myanmar.